Guohongping/MTML/README.txt

 			GEMMA_mvLMM_step.sh
 			%%The first part of the code is to convert the data into the format required by GEMMA and mvLMM methods using PLINK software.
-			  And PLINK software can be downloaded and installed through http://zzz.bwh.harvard.edu/plink/.
+			  PLINK software can be downloaded and installed through http://zzz.bwh.harvard.edu/plink/.
 Please refer to the website for specific instructions.
 			%%The second part of the code is to use GEMMA software to calculate the correlation coefficient matrix between phenotypes, and save the output file for further analysis.
-			  Download and install GEMMA software from https://github.com/genetics-statistics/GEMMA, Ref."Genome-wide efficient mixed-model analysis for association studies."
+			Download and install GEMMA software from https://github.com/genetics-statistics/GEMMA."
 			%%The third part of the code is GEMMA (a single-trait single-locus GWAS method based on linear mixed model) analysis using GEMMA software.
 			%%The forth part of the code is mvLMM (a multi-trait single-locus GWAS method based on multivariate linear mixed model) analysis using GEMMA software.
 			This code is a string of shell scripts for linux systems that can be run with " source GEMMA_mvLMM_step.sh".
 If this generates an error, copy it segment by segment and run it.

 			GEMMA_mvLMM_statistic.R
 			Calculate the statistical powers of four QTNs, average power and type I error rate using GEMMA and mvLMM in nine different scenarios.